stream-innovations/stream-payments/README.md

 Dashboard is a web interface maintained by StreamPayments where you can create and manage all of your payment streams.
 Just connect your wallet and start sending and receiving money real-time.
 The dashboard is built using the typescript client SDK.

-You can create a StreamPayment on the dashboard to understand the various parameters needed when creating a stream.
+You can create a StreamPayment on the dashboard to understand the various parameters needed when creating a payment stream.

 ### Client SDKs